Passage time from four to two blocks of opinions in the voter model and walks in the quarter plane: Exact distribution of the hitting times of both axes

-In a similar way, the functional equation~(\ref{functional_equation}) defines also an algebraic function $X(y,z)$.
-But it turns out that $Q(x,y,z)=Q(y,x,z)$, see~(\ref{def_Q}), so that $X(y,z)=Y(y,z)$~; in particular all the properties proved for $Y$ result immediately in similar properties for $X$.
+In a similar way, the functional equation \eqref{v-functional_equation} defines an algebraic function $X(y;z)$.
+But it turns out that $K(x,y;z)=K(y,x;z)$, see \eqref{v-def_Q}, so that $X(y;z)=Y(y;z)$; in particular, all properties proved for $Y(x;z)$ immediately result in similar ones for $X(y;z)$.